 As a river has a channel for the water to flow, think of 'Regions' as a river and the commenting system as the channel for thoughts and expressions to flow.
 There are no main questions though you can ask one if you wish and see if others answer.
 It might branch off into another river, a stream, end up in a pond, soak into the ground, or just evaporate.
-Make it an expression of 140 characters or impress everyone with several paragraphs of meticulous design.
+Make it an expression of 140 characters or several paragraphs - your call.
 Just post whatever you feel is relevant whether to you as an individual or to the world at large.

 What makes the 'river' of comments different from other websites' use of a comments area?
 Overall, not that much of a difference but I thought that by establishing the free flow/free association aspect from the get-go it might make for a different regard and approach from the poster/reader.
-As to what the result of that will be, I figure it may be evident after a period of time and then 'tracking the river' and noting what, if anything, of an emergent aspect.
-Depending on how large the particular 'rivers' become, then periodically I could make a PDF with the best comments from that continent as indicated by the posters themselves by up-votes or otherwise.
-That aspect will of course depend on how many comments there are thus making for a substantial selection, i.e., a tally of comments that would warrant a collection, etc.
+As to what the result of that will be, I figure such will be evident after a period of time.

-As example, my best friend of many years voted for Trump and I voted for Hillary Clinton.
-Obviously we have differences of opinion but it has not changed our friendship.
-Whichever aspect may be at issue we both realize that the larger picture beyond our individual concerns requires the efficiency of a compromise.
-Putting it another way, we've come too far to let a flat tire run the U.S. into a ditch.
+'Politically' speaking, as it relates to this website and politics I will address this in an article within the next week.
+There is too much going on to fit it in this brief introduction.
+Personally, I will say for the moment that we've come too far to let a flat tire run the U.S. into a ditch.
 Either the tire gets patched, replaced, and we drive on, or we even walk continuing on that road to a more perfect union.
 The 'road' didn't provide roadside services to past empires and civilizations and it's not about to provide such to current biases of destiny.

 Posting guidelines?
 Well, if it's going to be free flow/free association then there can't be too many guidelines, that would be like damming the river here and there.
-But because I - and I think others - would like a clear river instead of a sewer drain, then out of necessity there has to be a measure of monitoring.
+But because I, and I think others, would like a clear river instead of a sewer drain, then out of necessity there has to be a measure of monitoring.
 That task falls to me as admin/moderator.
 Having said that, here's how I see it using the river analogy: If I see something in the river that has the potential to dam up the flow, but it simply goes by in the rush and out of view, then I will let it go its way yet remain on record.
 But if it catches on to something in the river or by the banks, then I will get rid of it and any other debris it has snagged.
-Now, if it is something that is obviously offensive and with no regard for the sensibilities of others, then I will get rid of it permanently from the record.
-And if the poster responsible for whatever continues to do the same, then I will afford them the same permanent courtesy.
-And if you have a complaint about my decision?
-I will listen.
+Now, if it is something that is obviously offensive and with no regard for the sensibilities of others then I will get rid of it permanently from the record.
+And if the poster responsible for it continues to do the same, then I will afford them the same permanent courtesy.
+And I have no problem listening and responding to counter-arguments.